pqrkchqps/diehard-dot-fund-school/six_circles.md

 By Loomio co-founder Richard D. Bartlett

+---

-*Today I drew 6 circular diagrams to convey just about everything I’ve learned about forming a truly collaborative group.
+*Today I drew 6 circular diagrams to convey just about everything I’ve learned about forming a truly collaborative group.*

 *I was discussing the challenges of working inclusively with Katrina Donaghy from [openCoLab](http://www.opencolab.com.au/) in Australia, a new group of 16 people with an ambition to work in a decentralised, collaborative way.*

 ![](https://i.imgur.com/w6JzH1k.png)

+I picked up these lessons from 5 years of working in non-hierarchical groups, from Occupy, to [Loomio](http://loomio.org), to [Enspiral](http://enspiral.com).
 Here's the six circles:

 1. Concentric rings
 2. Magical spaces